ietf-wg-cellar/matroska-specification/tagging.md

   To display it differently for another local, applications **SHOULD** support auto replacement on display.
 Also, a thousandths separator **SHOULD NOT** be used.

-* For currency amounts, there **SHOULD** only be a numeric value in the Tag.
-  Only numbers, no letters or symbols other than ".".
-For instance, you would store "15.59" instead of "$15.59USD".

 ## Target Types

 The `TargetTypeValue` element allows tagging of different parts that are inside or outside a